ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:85efc26bc3
-## Homerun Ad Campaign III - Merging in New Variables
+## Baseball Ad Campaign: Merging in New Variables
 Let's now determine if the treatment effect of the Hammer's ad campaign could be confounded by quality of stadium food, the daily temperature, or rank of the team.
 To do this, we will need to merge in this data with dataframe `Baseball`:

 *** =instructions